-PHYASST-200.
+- PHYASST-200.
 Basic Medical Sciences.
 The basic facts, concepts, and principles which are essential in understanding the fundamental mechanisms of human physiology, immunology, pathology, genetics and microbiology.
 This course presents the basic methods of clinical problem solving and serves as a prerequisite to the clinical medicine course by emphasizing the underlying principles of the etiology, management, and prevention of disease processes.
 Credit 4.
-Coniglio

-PHYASST-205.
+Spear - PHYASST 203.
+Interprofessional Introduction to Prevention.
+This interprofessional course uses a team-based learning approach to develop appreciation of the unique contributions of various health care providers in providing best practice prevention care to populations.
+Web-based modules on cultural competence, health literacy and community health are also used.
+Interprofessional student teams meet in lecture and small group settings for organized activities and community assignments.
+A final team project is required.
+Credit: 1, Schaffer. - PHYASST-205.
 Anatomy.
 Functional and applied anatomy stressing normal surface landmarks and common clinical findings.
 Topics for this course are sequenced with physical diagnosis (PHYASST-215).
 Cadaver prosections, anatomic models, lectures, and computer software are utilized in teaching this course.
 Credit: 4.
-Hendrix

-PHYASST-210, 211, 212.
+Taylor - PHYASST-210, 211, 212.
 Diagnostic Methods I, II, III.
 The essentials of ordering, interpreting, and performing diagnostic studies used in the screening, diagnosis, management, and monitoring of common diseases.
-Topics for this course are sequenced with Clinical Medicine (Phys Asst 220, 221, 222).
+Topics for this course are sequenced with Clinical Medicine (PHYASST 220, 221, 222).
 Lectures, small group discussions, and hands-on laboratory sessions are the teaching strategies utilized in this course.
 Credit: 3; 2; 1.
-Streilein

-PHYASST-215.
+Streilein - PHYASST-215.
 History and Physical Diagnosis.
 An introduction to history-taking and to the techniques for performing and recording the physical examination.
 Taught in lecture and small-group format; audiovisuals are used, as well as extensive small group practice sessions.
 Credit: 3.
-Hills

-PHYASST-220, 221, 222.
+Hills - PHYASST-220, 221, 222.
 Clinical Medicine I, II, III.
 The essentials of diagnosis and management of the most common clinical problems seen by primary care practitioners.
-Using an organ systems and life stages approach, clinical information is presented in conjunction with appropriate correlative lectures and labs in pathophysiology, emergent and preventive care.
-Patient cases are used in the small group setting to enhance readings and lectures, and students assess standardized patients in a controlled setting.
+Using an organ systems-and life stages approach, clinical information is presented in conjunction with appropriate correlative lectures and labs in pathophysiology, emergent and preventive care.
+Patient and medical ethics cases are used in the small group setting to enhance readings and lectures, and students assess standardized patients in a controlled setting.
 This is a core course around which most other courses are organized and is a corequisite for pharmacology and therapeutics.
-Credit: 5; 10; 8.
-Coniglio, Spear
+Credit: 5; 10; 9., Spear - PHYASST- 223, 224, 225.

-PHYASST-223, 224, 225.
 Pharmacology and Therapeutics I, II, III.
 The essentials of basic pharmacological principles and disease process therapeutics.
-Topics for this course are sequenced with Clinical Medicine (Phys Asst 220, 221, 222) and are provided in lecture format.
+Topics for this course are sequenced with Clinical Medicine (PHYASST 220, 221, 222) and are provided in lecture format.
 Credit: 1;1;1.
-Mesaros

-PHYASST-230.
+Mesaros - PHYASST-230.
 Fundamentals of Surgery.
 The course focuses on the basic surgical concepts needed for the PA to function in primary care settings as well as major surgical areas.
-The course emphasizes surgical concepts, topics and surgical technique.
-A substantial part of this course consists of essential hands-on laboratory exercises emphasizing surgical skills required in a primary care setting.
+The course emphasizes surgical concepts, topics and surgical technique substantial part of this course consists of essential hands-on laboratory exercises emphasizing surgical skills required in a primary care setting.
 Credit: 3.
-Hendrix.

-PHYASST-235, 236.
+Hendrix. - PHYASST-235, 236.
 Patient Assessment I, II.
 An introduction to the practical application of history-taking and physical examination skills, and the recording and presentation of clinical information.
 Teaching methods include weekly small group meetings and weekly clinical assignments to examine and/or interview patients in hospital, outpatient, and long-term care settings.
-Credit: 2; 1.
-Coniglio
+Credit: 2: 1.
+Polito

 PHYASST-240.
-Behavioral Aspects of Medicine.
+Counseling and Behavioral Aspects of Medicine.
 An introduction to the skills, knowledge, and sensitivity needed to communicate and intervene effectively in a wide variety of psychosocial situations.
 Credit: 3.
-Kingsolver
+Hudakr